 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Every Sunday, each one of you should put something aside from whatever you’ve earnt, so that when I come we won’t need any collections then.

-OET-LVIn_every first day of_the_week, each of_you_all by himself let_be_putting, storing_up whatever anything wishfully may_be_being_prospered, in_order_that not whenever I_may_come, then collections may_be_becoming.
+OET-LV In_every first day of_the_week, each of_you_all by himself let_be_putting, storing_up whatever anything wishfully may_be_being_prospered, in_order_that not whenever I_may_come, then collections may_be_becoming.

-SR-GNTΚατὰ μίαν σαββάτου, ἕκαστος ὑμῶν παρʼ ἑαυτῷ τιθέτω, θησαυρίζων τι ἂν εὐοδῶται, ἵνα μὴ ὅταν ἔλθω, τότε λογίαι γίνωνται.
+SR-GNT Κατὰ μίαν σαββάτου, ἕκαστος ὑμῶν παρʼ ἑαυτῷ τιθέτω, θησαυρίζων ὅ τι ἂν εὐοδῶται, ἵνα μὴ ὅταν ἔλθω, τότε λογίαι γίνωνται. ‡

 (Kata mian sabbatou, hekastos humōn parʼ heautōi tithetō, thaʸsaurizōn ho ti an euodōtai, hina maʸ hotan elthō, tote logiai ginōntai.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).